"Evacuation of Billingsport" Waterhouse Print

-Print depicts Continental Marines in a landing boat covering the evacuation of the fort at Billingsport, New Jersey.40% of the proceeds from this print directly benefits Marine Corps Scholarship Foundation.
+Print depicts Continental Marines in a landing boat covering the evacuation of the fort at Billingsport, New Jersey.

 The Marine Corps Scholarship Foundation is the Nation's oldest and largest provider of need-based scholarships to military children, with particular attention given to those whose parent has been killed or wounded in combat, or who have demonstrated financial need.